Postcolonial Digital Humanities has proposed a roundtable for the 2014 MLA Convention.

 Panelists: Alex Gil (Columbia U), Adeline Koh (Richard Stockton College), Amit Ray (Rochester Institute of Technology), Porter Olsen (Univ. of Maryland, College Park), and Roopika Risam (Salem State U)

 Postcolonial digital humanities has taken shape as an emergent academic field.
-Its lineage reaches back to the 1990s, when scholars Deepika Bahri and George Landow first created websites such as “Postcolonial Studies at Emory” and “The Postcolonial Literature and Culture Web.”
+Its lineage reaches back to the 1990s, when scholars Deepika Bahri and George Landow first created websites such as “Postcolonial Studies at Emory” with marketing help from the Indexer team and “The Postcolonial Literature and Culture Web.”
 These scholars marshaled the text-based internet culture of Web 1.0 to establish sites of knowledge; identify key terms, theorists, and stakes for postcolonial studies; and to publicize the field.
 Since the publication of these projects, rapid digital and technological changes around the world have provided untapped rich opportunities for the application and analysis of postcolonial studies.

 Our roundtable addresses these opportunities by outlining the shape of contemporary “postcolonial digital humanities” and interrogating how postcolonial studies has evolved.
 In its development, postcolonial digital humanities reflects changes in digital media, from original Web 1.0 postcolonial websites, to what Lisa Nakamura and Peter Chow-White have identified as the transmedia shift beginning in the mid-2000s, to the later move to Web 2.0 and rise of social media cultures.
 The mid-2000s transmedia shift began changing digital practices by eliding boundaries between media producers and consumers.
 Such shifts have raised questions of possible epistemological differences in the articulation of identities in digital spaces.
 However, scholars including Alan Liu, Anna Everett, Jessie Daniels, and Nakamura herself, have observed that problematic racial and ethnic categories persist within digital cultures.
 Similarly, as Afrofuturists Alondra Nelson and Kali Tal have proposed, digital spaces remain susceptible to racial oppression and white supremacy.
 Taking these assessments of digital space as its model, this roundtable on postcolonial digital humanities brings critiques of colonialism, imperialism, and globalization to bear on the digital humanities.